nidhiab/file-processor/README.md

 # align versions
-In the project pom.xml, maven.compiler.release property is set to 15. <br/> Change maven.compiler.release version corresponding to JAVA_HOME above <br/>
+In the project pom.xml, maven.compiler.release property is set to 15. <br/> Change maven.compiler.release version corresponding to your java version <br/>

 # build instructions
 To build run:  <br/>
 mvn install

 # running the jar
-As a result of above command two jars get created in target folder. <projectroot>\target   <br/> You would want to use the executable jar called file-processor.jar for testing purposes.
+As a result of above command two jars get created in target folder that gets created inside the project root directory <br/> You would want to use the executable jar called file-processor.jar for testing purposes.

 When you run the file using the following command